mozman/ezdxf/docs/source/entities.rst

    Returns a list of supported DXF attribute names.

+.. method:: GraphicEntity.clone_dxf_attribs()

+   Create a dict() with all accessible DXF attributes and their value, not all data is accessible by dxf attributes like definition points of :class:`LWPolyline` or :class:`Spline`

+.. method:: GraphicEntity.update_attribs(dxfattribs)

+   Set DXF attributes by a dict() like :code:`{'layer': 'test', 'color': 4}`.

 .. _Common DXF attributes for DXF R12:

 Common DXF attributes for DXF R12